myhro/docs-content/content/guides/mysql-backup.md

 Except for `AWS_DEFAULT_REGION`, all these variables are in fact required.

 If you have looked at the `backup.sh` script really closely, you may have noticed that uses two variables which we do not pass here: `MYSQL_PORT_3306_TCP_ADDR` and `MYSQL_PORT_3306_TCP_PORT`.
-These are automatically set by "container links", which are enabled by naming the MySQL container `mysql` and refering to that name in the `--link` flag when running the `mysql-archiver` container.
+These are automatically set by "container links", which are enabled by naming the MySQL container `mysql` and referring to that name in the `--link` flag when running the `mysql-archiver` container.

 Now, adapt the `docker run` command above to match your requirements and give it a try.
 Hint: Set a low `BACKUP_INTERVAL`, for example `10` seconds, when testing so you don't have to wait too long for a second and third backup to be made.